ZepiGit/ZCode-Agent-Kit/README.md

 - `MANIFEST.md` — vendored components, commits, licenses

-I am convinced no coder should be forced to use a different harness to from what he is used to, they get scared easily, so I build this
+I am convinced no coder should be forced to touch a unfamilliar harness.
+They get scared quiet easily, so I build this